 Money can be stressful, but avoiding the issue doesn’t make things easier.
-April is Financial Literacy Month, and it’s a good time to give some thought to how you make ends meet, and use the following steps below to help you get started.
+Give some thought to how you make ends meet, and use the following steps below to help you get started.

 Know how much you make and how much you spend.